allenjolee/Hello-world/README.md

 # Hello-world
 Repository 1
-GitHub tutorial session: this is my first repository.
+GitHub tutorial session:

+My name is Joanne and I like chocolate a lot.